 The environmentally sustainable initiative of the public school and other practices was showcased in its official video entry in the “Walk of Hope” competition.

 The video shows the struggle of a typical Filipino high school student who has to cross rivers as well as rocky hills every day just to get to school.

-The school’s commitment to eco-friendly practices is demonstrated in the short film set against the backdrop of modular or distance learning adopted by students across the country during the COVID-19 pandemic.
+The school demonstrates its commitment to eco-friendly practices in the short film, which showcases the backdrop of modular or distance learning adopted by students across the country during the COVID-19 pandemic.